SMI/SmiServices/README.md

 ### 1.1 Overview

-SMI Services is a suite of tools designed to deliver scaleable dicom image indexing for cohort building and extraction in anonymised sub sets (e.g. for research).
+SMI Services is a suite of tools designed to deliver scalable dicom image indexing for cohort building and extraction in anonymised sub sets (e.g. for research).
 It is an Extract, Transform and Load tool (ETL) for imaging data.

 ![loaddiagram](./docs/Images/SmiFlow.svg)